What is the esophagus?

 - How is esophageal cancer diagnosed?

-A CT scan of the neck, chest and abdomen may help to identify if there is any spread of the cancer to other organs in the body so that the doctor can determine appropriate management.
+A CT scan of the neck, chest and abdomen and a whole body PET scan may help to identify if there is any spread of the cancer to other organs in the body so that the doctor can determine appropriate management.

-Endoscopic ultrasound is a newer technique that can be used to provide detailed assessment of the depth of the tumor and involvement of adjacent lymph nodes.
+Endoscopic ultrasound is a technique that can be used to provide detailed assessment of the depth of the tumor and involvement of adjacent lymph nodes.
 This instrument is similar to the endoscope above except there is ultrasound embedded at the tip of the scope.
+Fine needle aspiration under ultrasound guidance can be performed on any suspicious lymph nodes that are seen.

 - What is the treatment for esophageal cancer?